 - Different care pathway: An episode is excluded if the patient has one or more conditions that would lead to a different care pathway.
-Codes that indicate a different care pathway are searched for in inpatient, outpatient, and professional claims (included or not included) during a specified length of time, as detailed in the configuration file.
+Codes that indicate a different care pathway are searched for on inpatient, outpatient, and professional claims (included or not included) during a specified length of time, as detailed in the configuration file.
 The complete list of conditions that would lead to a different care pathway are:

 - COVID-19

+- Active cancer management

+- Acute respiratory distress syndrome

+- Bronchiectasis

+- Bronchiolitis obliterans

+- Congenital heart disease

+- Chronic obstructive pulmonary disease (COPD)

+- Cystic fibrosis

 - Department of Children's Services (DCS) custody

-- Cardiac Disorders

-- Congenital Urinary Obstructive Anomalies

-- Connective Tissue Disorders
+- Empyema

+- End stage renal disease (ESRD)

-- Cystic Fibrosis
+- Excluded infections

+- Extracorporeal membrane oxygenation (ECMO)

+- History of < 34 weeks gestational age

-- Neurological Disorders
+- Idiopathic hemosiderosis

-- Neuromuscular Dysfunction of the Bladder
+- Immotile cilia syndrome